 The Transfer Switch senses when the coach is connected to shore power.
 Unless the Hybrid Power System is in Generator Mode, the Transfer Switch connects the incoming shore power to the main AC distribution panel to supply all coach appliances, lights, power outlets and air conditioners.

-While shore power is supplying the AC loads, the Inverter/Charger also recharges the coach batteries with any power still available from Shore Power.
+While shore power is supplying the AC loads, the two Inverter/Chargers also recharge the coach batteries with any power still available from Shore Power.
+(In Model 1215 HQDSB systems only the Primary Inverter/Charger charges the batteries.)